The Secret to Mobile App Stickiness

 September 29, 2016

 Ultimately, stickiness is an engagement metric that indicates long-term mobile app health.
-There’s even a formula: Power Users (% of people who launch an app 10+ timer per month) + Loyal Users (% of people who return to an app within 3 months of their first session) = App Stickiness.
+Formula: Power Users (% of people who open an app 10+ times per month) + Loyal Users (% of people who return to an app within three months of their first session) = App Stickiness.

 Make stickiness one of the key metrics you keep tabs on regularly so nurturing it stays top of mind.
 This will play an important part in the decisions you make across any design, development, or marketing aspect of your app.

 Nothing says mobile app success like a community of loyal users who come back again and again and again.
 To create a sticky app, keep the following in mind: